iterative/dvc.org/content/blog/2021-11-30-november-21-community-gems.md

 ---
 title: November '21 Community Gems
 date: 2021-11-30
-description: |
+description: >
-  A roundup of technical Q&A's from the DVC and CML community.
-This month: CML runners, working with data, DVC Studio, and more.
+  In this month's roundup: CML runners, working with data, DVC Studio, and more.
-descriptionLong: |
+descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML community.
 This month: CML runners, working with data, DVC Studio, and more.
 picture: 2021-11-30/nov-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/november-21-community-gems/964